-Enchanted by the lush green beauty and deep hush found in the redwood forest, Ellen has spent the last nine years meditating beneath a few ancient trees.
+Enchanted by the lush green beauty and deep hush found in the redwood forest, Ellen has spent much of her time over the last fifteen years meditating beneath a few ancient trees.
 To her surprise, she discovered that the trees have different personalities and communicate with her in sensation, image, and wordless knowing.
 Sometimes she swears she can hear their creaky voices whispering in her mind!

 Sitting with the old growth trees has increased her inner peace and well-being.
-Ellen has experienced the healing and enlightening power of trees, which are proven by science to lower cortisol, elevate mood and boost immune systems.
-Ellen helps support people preserving and restoring forests.
+Ellen shares the healing and enlightening power of trees in her writing, whether it's fantasy for kids or a nonfiction magazine article.
+She also helps support people preserving and restoring forests.

 After graduating from UC Santa Cruz, Ellen worked as an elementary, creative writing and piano teacher and raised two daughters, Jessica and Michelle.
 She has five published books and several magazine articles, including one about saving ancient trees.
 Ellen lives in the redwoods of Humboldt County with her husband Steve, and dog, Badger.